 Rebel Alliance believe that kids need to be taught in specific young rider groups.
-Si is an inspirational specialist coach, not a ski instructor, and is the most qualified and experienced in the business.
-Si has the ability to keep it fun, but at the same time teaches kids the proper technique, that without careful coaching will not be acquired naturally.
+Si and Rhys are inspirational specialist coaches, not ski instructors, and are the most qualified and experienced in the business.
+They have the ability to keep it fun, but at the same time teach kids the proper technique, that without careful coaching will not be acquired naturally.
 Kids will learn the hand shakes, the jargon and most importantly the skills, and leave Tignes already excited for their next snowboarding holiday….

 Beginner Young Riders – Private Lessons

 If your kids are total beginners, Rebel Alliance recommends purely private lessons.
 They will pick it up much more quickly, and the risk of them hurting themselves is greatly reduced.
 If they have their own coach they can be helped hands on.
 Kids learn by doing, not really by listening or watching the instructor, so we find group sessions do not work very well in this instance.
 The basic technique is to ride with them holding their hands, talking to them about simple things like where their next turn should be and which edge to press.
 After a while, like with riding a bike, they will get the feeling for it.
 We then start to be a bit more explanatory about what they are actually doing, and how they can control their snowboard on their own.
 Rebel Alliance have found that setting simple, fun little challenges like how many turns they can make down the run works really well.

 We teach freestyle from the very first day.
 Some tricks are easy to learn and really gets kids stoked on snowboarding.
 If you really want your child to learn snowboarding safely, quickly and have a good technique then this is the way to go.
 As a rough idea, 4 two hour sessions spread throughout the week will almost guarantee they can snowboard by the end of the week.
 Properly!

 One of the most frequently asked questions is, “How old do children need to be to learn to snowboard?”